toadsingss/ToDoList/README.md

 # ToDoList
-A simple To-do List made with python
+A simple To-do List shell made with python